Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, capped at one-third of total count.
+One urinal counts as one fixture up to one-third of the total.

 Large-Crew Step